neufeld/pandaseq/README.md

 	sudo fink install bzip2-dev

+The newer AutoTools from Fink are needed over the ones provided by Apple, so ensure that Fink's `bin` directory precedes `/usr/bin` in the `$PATH`.

 After the support packages are installed, one should be able to do:

 	./autogen.sh && ./configure && make && sudo make install